Stable configurations of repelling points on compact manifolds II

 \section{The 1-torus}

-We next look into the interpretation of these ideas in the case in which $M$ is the unit volume 1-torus $T^1$, i.e., the quotient of $R^1$ by the integer lattice.
-The eigenfunctions are then $\{e^{2\pi in}\}$, $n=0,\pm 1,\pm 2,\dots$, So in this case formula (\ref{energy1}) becomes which for short we will call the energy, and exactly as in \cite{randol2014a}, provided $\hat{k} >0$, points on $M^N$ at which (\ref{energy2}) attains its absolute minimum $\mu_N$ are of interest, since for large $N$, such $N$-tuples become equidistributed on $T^1$ at a rate that can be explicitly bounded above.
-The factor of $2$ in the the above sum is present because the absolute values in (\ref{energy2}) corresponding to $\pm{n}$ are identical, and the Fourier transform is defined with the scaling of $2\pi$ in the character, which in one dimension gives
+In this section, we will look into the application of these ideas to the case in which $M$ is the unit volume 1-torus $T^1$, i.e., the quotient of $R^1$ by the integer lattice, in which case $h = \hat{k}$.
+For the 1-torus, the eigenfunctions are $\{e^{2\pi in}\}$, $n=0,\pm 1,\pm 2,\dots$, so in this case (\ref{energy1}) becomes which we will call, as suggested above, the energy of the configuration, and when $\hat{k} >0$, points on $M^N$ at which (\ref{energy2}) attains its global minimum $\mu_N$ are of exceptional interest.